tomasulo/markdown-cv/index.md

 For two years I was part of the core backend team of a project to build a completely new mobility platform.
 I was developing new microservices in Java and Go while also maintaining the internal Gradle build plugin.
 The development teams (also remote) were following a traditional Scrum process and agile principles.

 *Technologies:*
-Java, Gradle, Docker, Jenkins, AWS, DynamoDB, PostgreSQL, Golang, Protobuf, Apache Kafka, Consul, Redis
+Java, Gradle, Docker, Jenkins, AWS, Kubernetes, DynamoDB, PostgreSQL, Golang, Protobuf, Apache Kafka, Consul, Redis

 *Audi AG:* `03/2016`